Click HERE to watch video.

 Why purpose?

 When was high, and wages and were low, perhaps you didn’t have to worry about these things.
 But today, with more companies offering more money for the same workers, it has become critical that you provide your employees with the other opportunities they’re looking for.
-These can include self-development, purpose-driven company missions, stipends for education or community activities, and other programs that tell your staff that you care about them and their hopes and dreams, not just their ability to punch a clock and provide a good day’s labor.
+These can include self-development, purpose-driven company missions, stipends for or community activities, and other programs that tell your staff that you care about them and their hopes and dreams, not just their ability to punch a clock and provide a good day’s labor.

 Studies show that workplaces that cater to their worker’s extracurricular needs have significantly higher rates of retention and employee satisfaction than companies that simply provide a reasonable wage.
 And given today’s competitive environment, there’s just no good reason for our staff members to continue in a situation that makes them unhappy, regardless of how well paid they are.